top of page

 If 100,000s of these tiny pockets of land can be wildscaped, we will be well on the way to helping to wildscape our world.

-Scattered throughout our urban commercial/residential spaces are 100,000s of tiny patches of land (1 metre and upwards) that are suppressed and COULD be allowed to thrive..
+Scattered throughout our urban commercial/residential spaces are 100,000s of tiny patches of land (1 metre and upwards) that COULD be enabled to thrive..

 What if we bought those tiny patches freehold under a contractual agreement to permanently wildscape them?